 Managing our portfolio of investments is something I spend a little time on.
 With currently over $1.3 million at risk, even little swings make a difference.
 The effort needed can be a little more, but the return is a lot greater.
 That said, I keep things fairly simple so it’s not too time-consuming.

-I use Personal Capital to help manage my investments and that’s made it tremendously easier.
+I use Empower (formerly Personal Capital) to help manage my investments and that’s made it tremendously easier.
 Being a free service doesn’t hurt either!

 On the flip side, I could pursue things like the bank offers that come in the mail to get maybe $350 after opening an account there, doing some bill pay or whatever, and keeping it open for a handful of months.
 No risk and the return is pretty high considering it doesn’t cost you any money.